pabardina/blog-hugo/site/content/post/sops-aws-kms-multi-account.md

 # Conclusion

 Sops is a nice find and is already integrated in our stack.
 I have only shown you how to use it with AWS, but you can do so much with.
-Read their documentation if you are interested : [https://github.com/mozilla/sops](https://github.com/mozilla/sops)
+Read their documentation if you are interested: [https://github.com/mozilla/sops](https://github.com/mozilla/sops)